rnalexander/RNA-Cocktails/krampus.md

 - Amaro (10ml)
 - Chocolate Bitters (1 dash)

 Combine all over ice and stir, do not shake, until cold.
-Makes roughtly 2 50ml shots
+Makes roughly 2 50ml shots